department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/design.md

 As we've built out the Veteran Tools Platform, we've focused the <a title="Go to design patterns" href="https://department-of-veterans-affairs.github.io/design-system/" target="_blank">design patterns</a> on the immediate design tasks.
 This means we have not designed for every possible VA scenario.

 In your work, you may find a need for a new design pattern.
-If that happens, [contact the DSVA team](../../contact), and we'll work together to solve it.
+If that happens, reach out to your DSVA contact, and we'll work together to design it.

 **Using the patterns as designed**

 The design patterns are meant to be used as solutions to specific design patterns.
 For instance, the "what does this mean?" pattern is meant to be used in that context only.
 We don't want it to be used in a "get more information" context.

-If you have any questions about how or when to use specific design patterns, [contact the DSVA team](../../contact).
+If you have any questions about how or when to use specific design patterns, ask your DSVA contact.

 <a href="#">Return to top</a>